mami05-source/ImageOnMap-26.2/README.md

 * Import images into Minecraft maps
 * Compatible with modern Paper servers
-* Ported from the original ImageOnMap project
+* Ported from the original ImageOnMap project by zDevelopers

 ## Installation